9 Web Design Principles: What Makes a Good Website

 Slack demo by Clay

 In web design, one universal truth holds: responsive design is necessary.
+In today's digital age, having a mobile-friendly website is essential, as a significant portion of global website traffic comes from mobile devices.
 Responsiveness refers to web pages that display properly and optimally on various devices, like monitors, tablets, and smartphones.

 And because web surfers worldwide access web pages regardless of platform, it’s never been more true that following web design principles allows a page to respond seamlessly on mobile devices.